VahidTyagi/VahidTyagi/README.md

 I'm a **Senior QA Automation Engineer & SDET** with **8+ years of experience** across **FinTech, Banking, Payroll, and eCommerce** — specializing in **AI-enabled test engineering** for scalable and reliable software delivery.

 🌐 **Personal Website & QA Knowledge Hub** → **[vahidqa-dev.vercel.app](https://vahidqa-dev.vercel.app)**
-> Notes · Tutorials · Interview Prep · Automation Insights — all in one place
+> Notes · Interview Q&A · Tutorials · Automation Insights — all in one place

 ---